aws-samples/bedrock-access-gateway/README.md

 ### Any performance sacrifice or latency increase by using the proxy APIs

-Comparing with the AWS SDK call, the referenced architecture will bring additional latency on response, you can try and test that own you own.
+Comparing with the AWS SDK call, the referenced architecture will bring additional latency on response, you can try and test that on you own.

 Also, you can use Lambda Web Adapter + Function URL (see [example](https://github.com/awslabs/aws-lambda-web-adapter/tree/main/examples/fastapi-response-streaming)) to replace ALB or AWS Fargate to replace Lambda to get better performance on streaming response.